 What to Expect at the Animal Shelter

 Spending time in a kennel can be very traumatic for a dog.
 They can become reclusive, anxious, and protective.
-In the shelter environment, dogs will often exhibit behaviors that will disappear after just one or two days in a loving home environment.
+In the shelter environment, dogs will often exhibit behaviors that disappear after just one or two days in a loving home environment.
 Keep an open mind.
-Remember, they’re not at their best.

 How to Greet a Dog So You'll Become Friends

-DO.
+- DO.
 Visit a dog you’re interested in more than once.
 Just as we all have good days and bad days, so do dogs.
-It’s unrealistic to expect to go to a shelter once, and go home that very day with the dog of your dreams.
+It’s unrealistic to expect to go to a shelter once and go home that very day with the dog of your dreams.
 Visit them three, four, even five times.
-Get to know them, and let them get to know you as well.
-If you’re worried that your dog of choice might be adopted out from under you, ask shelter staff to get in touch with you should anyone else express interest.
+Get to know them, and let them get to know you too.
+If you’re worried that your dog of choice might be adopted out from under you, ask shelter staff to get in touch with you should anyone else express interest?

-DON’T. Don’t ever bring a dog back to a shelter.
+- DON’T. Never bring a dog back to a shelter.
 Make sure you can handle the dog before bringing them home.
-Once you sign your papers and leave the shelter, you’re making a commitment to the dog.
+Once you sign your papers and leave the shelter, you’re committing to the dog.
 Just as you wouldn’t return a $900 Labradoodle to the pet store, neither should you return your adopted mutt to the shelter.
 It’s traumatizing for a pet to be returned to a shelter environment.